 Innovation Award

-This initiative, which aligns with the objectives of the University Innovation Hub led by the University of Montpellier, aims to foster new innovation projects within laboratories and maximize their impact.
+This initiative, which is part of the objectives of the University Innovation Cluster led by the University of Montpellier, aims to foster the development of new innovation projects within laboratories and maximize their impact.

-The winners are all from one of the following five research clusters: Agriculture, Environment, Biodiversity (AEB); Biology, Health (BS); Mathematics, Computer Science, Physics, Systems(MIPS); and Chemistry, Social Sciences (SOC).
+The award recipients are all from one of the following five research clusters: Agriculture, Environment, Biodiversity (AEB); Biology, Health (BS); Mathematics, Computer Science, Physics, Systems(MIPS); and Chemistry, Social Sciences (SOC).

 Would you like to learn more about the terms and conditions?
-Check out the related news.
+Check out the related news post.

 2024–2025 Edition